 Private beta will last for about four weeks, and during this time we’ll be gradually adding additional participants to the service; by the end of the process we’ll have over a hundred individual users interacting with ScotLIS.
 A major benefit of private beta is that our participants will have the opportunity to complete live transactions through ScotLIS, allowing us to better understand customer interactions with the new service at this early stage.

 After private beta, we’ll soon move into public beta.
-During public beta, ScotLIS will be open for a much wider professional audience to sign up, with our developers continuing to monitor the service ahead of a full launch.
+During public beta, ScotLIS will be open for a much wider professional audience to sign up, with our developers continuing to monitor the service.
 Public beta will also see a considerable increase in engagement with the ‘citizen’ side of ScotLIS.
 For RoS, this is another key stage in delivering a strong final product that meets the needs of all our customers.

 Private beta isn’t the only way we’re communicating with our customers in the development of ScotLIS.
 Over the past few months we’ve held a number of user experience events; these are another important tool for ensuring that ScotLIS is designed with our customers in mind.